cyclus/cyclus.github.com/source/cep/cep3.rst

 3. Write and commit the release notes.
 4. Review the current state of documentation and make approriate updates.
 5. Bump the version (in code, documentation, etc.) and commit the change.
-6. Tag the branch with a name that matches that of the release:
+6. If this is a release candidate, tag the release branch with a name that matches that of the release:

    * If this is the first release candidate, create a release branch called 'vX.X.X-release' off of develop.
 Tag this branch with the name 'X.X.X-rc1'.
    * If this is the second or later release candidate, tag the release branch with the name 'X.X.X-rcX'.
-   * If this is the full and final release, tag this branch with the name 'X.X.X'.

-7. If this is a full release, merge or rebase the release branch into the master branch.
-Then delete the release branch.
+7. If this is the full and final release (and not a release candidate), merge the release branch into the master branch.
+Next, tag the master branch with the name 'X.X.X'.
+Finally, delete the release branch.
 8. Push the tags upstream
 9. Update release information on the website.